Morocco (film): Plot

 Tom goes to Amy's nightclub dressing room.
-He overhears La Bessière offer to marry Amy, and her politely reject the proposal, before knocking on the door.
+He overhears La Bessière offer to marry her and her polite rejection, before knocking on the door.
 La Bessière leaves Amy alone with Tom, who tells her that, if she will join him, he will desert and board a freighter to Europe.
 She agrees to go along and asks Tom to wait while she performs.
-Once he is alone, he notices a lavish bracelet that La Bessière has given to Amy.
-Though he has fallen in love with her, Tom decides Amy would be better off with a rich man than with a poor Legionnaire.
+Once he is alone, he notices a lavish bracelet that La Bessière gave her.
+Tom decides Amy would be better off with a rich man than with a poor legionnaire.
 He writes on the mirror, "I changed my mind.
-Good luck!" and leaves.
+Good luck!", and leaves.

 In the morning, Amy, after a drunken, miserable night, arrives in the town square with La Bessière so she can bid Tom farewell.
 She asks La Bessière about some women following the company, remarking that the women must be mad.
 He responds, "I don't know.
 You see, they love their men."

 On the way to Amalfa Pass, Tom's detachment runs into a machine-gun nest.
 Caesar orders Tom to deal with it, and Tom suspects it is a suicide mission.
 To his surprise, Caesar decides to accompany him.
 After drawing his pistol (apparently to kill Tom), Caesar is shot and killed by the enemy.

 Back in Mogador, Amy accepts La Bessière's marriage proposal and tries to make herself love him, but she still pines for Tom.
-At an engagement party, she hears the return of the remains of Tom's detachment.
+At an engagement party, she learns that Tom's detachment has returned.
 She leaves the party and is told Tom was wounded and left behind to recuperate in a hospital.
 She informs La Bessière that she must go to Tom, and, wanting only her happiness, he drives her to the hospital.
 It turns out Tom had been faking an injury to avoid combat and, when this was discovered, he was assigned to a new unit in the Legion.
-Amy goes to a bar where Tom was, briefly talks with him, and when he leaves, finds he carved into the table the name "Amy", showing he still loves her, which surprises her.
+Amy goes to a bar where Tom is, briefly talks with him, and when he leaves, finds he carved into the table the name "Amy Jolly" and a heart.

-Next morning, Amy and La Bessière watch Tom's new unit readying for their march.
-Tom and Amy briefly speak.
-The two wave goodbye.
-When Amy sees a handful of women following the legionnaires, she impulsively leaves La Bessière, kicks off her high-heeled shoes, joins them, following Tom into the desert.
+The next morning, Amy and La Bessière watch Tom's new unit preparing to march away.
+Tom and Amy briefly speak, then wave goodbye.
+When Amy sees a handful of women following the legionnaires, she impulsively leaves La Bessière, kicks off her high-heeled shoes, and joins them, following Tom into the desert.